dart-lang/site-www/src/language/records.md

 Two records are equal if they have the same _shape_ (set of fields), and their corresponding fields have the same values.
-Since named field _order_ is not part of a record's shape, the order of named fields does not affect equality:
+Since named field _order_ is not part of a record's shape, the order of named fields does not affect equality.

 ```dart
 (int x, int y, int z) point = (1, 2, 3);